Does Palau Digital Residency Impact U.S. Security Clearance?

 5. Fraud Alerts & Best Practices

 The Palau Government’s Digital Residency Office warns it can revoke IDs tied to sanctioned activities.
-Fake reseller sites already exist—verify URLs (rns.id
+Fake reseller sites already exist—verify URLs (rns.id) before payment.

 RNS’s Terms of Service reserve the right to cancel IDs for policy or sanctions changes, which could trigger a mid‑clearance incident report.